 Buildings insurance covers the cost of rebuilding your premises, any professional fees, and the cost of clearing the site.
 In the event of a severe fire, your insurer will probably arrange the immediate involvement of a disaster recovery team.

 Expect to be referred to building firms with a proven track record, trusted by the insurance company.
 As a result, the total cost of repairs is often higher than the market value of the company, due to the fees created as a result of these additional services.

 Contents insurance covers the cost of the equipment and stock that’s been destroyed or damaged in the fire.

-The stock is insured at cost price, however the quantity of stock may fluctuate over the year, so make these fluctuations known to ensure you have adequate cover.
-This is an imperative if you have larger amounts of stock at peak trading times, like Christmas for example.
+The stock is insured at cost price, however, the quantity of stock may fluctuate over the year, so make these fluctuations known to ensure you have adequate cover.
+This is imperative if you have larger amounts of stock at peak trading times, like Christmas for example.

 Business equipment is insured in two ways, either on “indemnity” or “replacement as new”.
 Indemnity covers your equipment but takes into account any wear and tear when settling your claim, while replacement as new is precisely that: any item that cannot be repaired or has been damaged by the fire is replaced as new.

 This covers the loss of business due to the prevention of normal operations.
 It will pay an amount to cover lost profits (before tax is deducted) and any costs that may have increased as a result of the fire, such as having to rent other premises or additional administrative and accountancy fees.